Wanaiysha/mppnp/README.md

 Next, we need to git clone NuPPN from the NuGrid GitHub.
 However, currently, GitHub requires your token to access git clone from the terminal instead of using your password.

 Go to your GitHub settings:
-Developer settings
+-Developer settings
-Personal access tokens
+-Personal access tokens
-Access classic
+-Access classic
-Generate a new token.
+-Generate a new token.
-Do not download manually from the source because some git clone repositories are hardwired in the NuPPN.git (NuSE).
+-Do not download manually from the source because some git clone repositories are hardwired in the NuPPN.git (NuSE).
-Save that token as your password.
+-Save that token as your password.
 Now, whenever you want to git clone anything, use this token instead
 ```
 $git clone https://github.com/NuGrid/NuPPN.git) --branch modular2 --single-branch
 ```